When your VPN is slow, won’t connect, keeps disconnecting, or crashes, there are some things you can do to fix the problem. Let’s take a look.

 Jump links / Table of contents:

-- 4 ways to fix a VPN that won’t connect
+- fixes for a VPN that won’t connect

-- 5 ways to fix a VPN that keeps disconnecting
+- fixes for a VPN that keeps disconnecting

-- 4 ways to fix a VPN that keeps crashing
+- fixes for a VPN that keeps crashing

 Fixing a VPN That Slows Your Internet Speed

 VPNs will always make your connection slower, but they shouldn’t cause a huge drop in speed.
 If your connection is so slow that it’s making it difficult to browse, it’s time to take action.

 If you’re on a free VPN, you’re almost certain to get pretty slow speeds on your connection.
 Understandably, VPN providers prioritize their paying customers.
 Even if they say their free VPN is as fast as their paid option, you might find that you disagree.